Introduction

 Lighting projects made from old junked automobile parts are becoming quite popular, particularly in an industrial-type space.
 The exhaust pipe and mufflers can be cut, reshaped, and polished to be used as lamp bodies or chandeliers.
 Because they are hollow, they make an excellent place for wire and light placement.

 For a rustic look, you could use the pipes raw with little to no polishing.
 For a modern look, you could paint the pipes or use glass shades in concert with them.
-The end product is a unique lighting piece that will add personality to any room.
+The end product is a unique lighting piece that adds personality to any room.
 They don’t just light up space, but remind us of how creativity can repurpose discarded metal into functional art.

 7. Rims and Hubcaps Transformed Into Decorative Pieces